xn32/json5k/README.md

 Unit tests for the most important application scenarios exist, but the framework has not been deployed to production yet.
 In addition, benchmarking and performance optimization are still to be done.

-Bug reports and other feedback is highly welcome, for example via the [issue tracker](https://github.com/xn32/json5k/issues) on GitHub.
+Bug reports and other feedback are highly welcome, for example via the [issue tracker](https://github.com/xn32/json5k/issues) on GitHub.

 ## Setup instructions